MadNLP/MadNLP.jl/docs/src/tutorials/kktsystem.md

 internally in MadNLP.

 Once factorized, it remains to solve the linear system using a backsolve.
-The backsolve has to be implemented by the user in the function `solve!`.
+The backsolve has to be implemented by the user in the function `solve_kkt!`.
 It reduces the right-hand-side (RHS) down to a form adapted to the condensed matrix ``K_c`` and calls the linear solver to perform the backsolve.
 Then the condensed solution is unpacked to recover the full solution ``(\Delta x, \Delta y, \Delta z_\ell, \Delta z_u)``.